Swift-Squirrel/NutView/README.md

 Contains reusable parts of page.
 For example header or footer.

 #### Nuts/Layout
 This is actualy our web layout.
-You can refer to layout from Views which pin View content to Layout at the place where is `\View(...)`
+You can refer to layout from Views which pin View content to Layout at the place where is `\View()`

 ### Commands